-Property tax rates are commonly expressed in terms of dollars per \$1,000 of property value, which is referred to as the mill rate.
-For taxes levied in 2005 and collected in 2006, the statewide average net tax rate was 18.361 mills (1.8361%) after consideration of the \$469.3 million of property taxes paid by the state through the school levies credit.
-The total taxable value of property upon which the 2005/2006 levy was imposed was \$428 billion.
+In Wisconsin, property tax rates are expressed in terms of dollars per \$1,000 of equalized value, which is referred to as the mill rate.
+For the 2007/08 property tax year, the statewide average net tax rate, after consideration of the \$672.4 million of property taxes paid by the state through the school levies tax credit, was 17.22 mills.
+The total taxable value of property upon which the 2007/08 levy was imposed was \$498 billion.

-Owners of several kinds of exempt real property are required to report to the municipality in which the property is located an estimated fair market value of the exempt property as of January 1 of each even-numbered year.
-Municipalities submit these reports to the Department of Revenue, which tabulates the data and estimates the total value of tax exempt real property by category of owner.
+With a few exceptions, an owner of real property exempt from property taxes is required to report to the municipality in which the property is located an estimated fair market value of the exempt property as of January 1 of each even-numbered year.
+Excluded from this reporting requirement are cemeteries; archeological sites; property of the federal government, the State of Wisconsin, and its local governments; and certain property on which in lieu of tax or equivalent payments are made.
+Municipalities summarize these reports and submit a consolidated municipal total to Department of Revenue which then tabulates a state total by value class for each category of exempt property.